 So, keep your eLearning videos brief.
 The length will depend on the course, but try keeping them as short as three to five minutes.

-Cover one topic at a time, and don’t try to explain every single detail in one video.
+When creating videos for employee training, cover one topic at a time, and don’t try to explain every single detail in one video.
 Information overload is a huuuge learning turn-off.

 4. Mind your graphics